SIST ISO 25964-2:2013

 Information and documentation -- Thesauri and interoperability with other vocabularies -- Part 2: Interoperability with other vocabularies

-This part of ISO 25964 deals with thesauri and other types of vocabulary that are commonly used for information retrieval.
+ISO 25964-2:2013 is applicable to thesauri and other types of vocabulary that are commonly used for information retrieval.
 It describes, compares and contrasts the elements and features of these vocabularies that are implicated when interoperability is needed.
 It gives recommendations for the establishment and maintenance of mappings between multiple thesauri, or between thesauri and other types of vocabularies.

 Information et documentation -- Thésaurus et interopérabilité avec d'autres vocabulaires -- Partie 2: Interopérabilité avec d'autres vocabulaires